 The number scale implies that 24 hours equals a day, 7 days equals a week, and so on.
 You just need to be careful when mapping the units in NumberScaleUnit to their respective conversion metrics in NumberScaleValue.

 Of course, this is a cruel number scale where I have made all the 24 hours in a day working hours and all 7 days working days.
 Yours I am sure would be more humane 🙂

-You would be using a multi-series, stacked or combination chart when you have multiple data sets to show on your chart.
-Say you are displaying the revenue your company made for the year through the sale of hardware, software and services.
-For a more complete analysis, you have broken down the revenue generated from the domestic and international market.
+You would be using a multi-series, stacked, or combination chart when you have multiple data sets to show on your chart.
+Say you are displaying the revenue your company made for the year through the sale of hardware, software, and services.
+For a more complete analysis, you have broken down the revenue generated from the domestic and international markets.

-What if for an instant, the user wanted to compare the revenue generated from the different segments only for the domestic market?
+What if, for instance, the user wanted to compare the revenue generated from the different segments only for the domestic market?
 He would have to mentally ignore the columns for the international sales and do his analysis.
 This is where the interactive legend comes in.
 You can hide the revenue from the international market for all the segments just by clicking on its icon on the legend.

 The user is left with figures only for the domestic market.
 Makes data analysis so much easier, doesn’t it?
 And all it takes is a click.

 Compare Non-Adjacent Data Sets by Overlaying Them on the Zoom Line Chart